vahlkar/PCL/README.md

 On Linux and UNIX platforms we support GNU make exclusively, so you must use 'gmake' on FreeBSD instead of the default make utility.

 On Windows, we provide project files for the Microsoft Visual Studio integrated development environment (.vcxproj files).
-As of PCL version 2.4.0 we support Visual C++ 2017 and 2019 exclusively.
+As of PCL version 2.4.9 we support Visual C++ 2019 exclusively.

 ## Environment Variables